vivekrnv/SONiC/doc/pfc_watchdog/Pfc_Storm_with_Shared_Headroom_test_plan.md

 **Note:**
 + This test case is only intended for Mellanox Platforms
 + This test case requires an RPC image
++ Shared Headroom has to be enabled on the device.

 ## Test Plan
 + Verify if the shared headroom is enabled